Skip to main content

 For men, an age-related decline in testosterone can precipitate a similar metabolic cascade.
 Lower testosterone is linked to increased insulin resistance and central adiposity, both of which are powerful drivers of MASLD.
 The hormonal shift alters the fundamental instructions being sent to the liver, tilting the balance away from healthy lipid processing and toward lipid storage and inflammation.

-Therefore, the conversation about therapy begins with the recognition that an untreated hormonal deficiency itself carries significant long-term implications for liver health.
+Therefore, the conversation about hormone replacement therapy begins with the recognition that an untreated hormonal deficiency itself carries significant long-term implications for liver health.
 The goal of biochemical recalibration is to restore the protective, balancing signals that the liver is designed to receive.

 Intermediate